-Until recently, the Royal Academy of Art’s galleries were lit by in excess of 3,000 halogen fittings with only basic mains dimming.
+Until recently, the Royal Academy of Arts’ galleries were lit by more than 3,000 halogen fittings with only basic mains dimming.
 But, working with engineering consultants Arup, the Royal Academy of Arts wanted to upgrade to a more efficient and longer-lasting solution, with more flexible and sophisticated controls.

 After several rounds of mock-up installations, iGuzzini was finally selected as the best overall fit with its Palco LED spotlights, with drivers from eldoLED and lighting controls by Casambi.
 This trio could provide for the best performance when it comes to colour temperature, optics, dimming, and controlling lighting.

 The Casambi control system means there’s no longer a need to climb up onto a platform just to simply dim individual lights up or down.
 Lighting can now be controlled directly from the App and last-minute tweaks can be easily accommodated.
 The LED luminaires can be dimmed all the way to 0.1% so that exactly the right light level can be achieved for every artwork.
 The team can also automate the lighting with pre-set scenes and timers, opening up new possibilities.